intercom-dds/ic-idl/README.md

 ## Building

+Building `ic-idl` requires a C++17 toolchain and a Rust 1.70+ toolchain.

 `ic-idl` is bootstrapped.
-To build a full-fledged version, we first need to compile a reduced, C++-only version of `ic-idl` that is capable of emitting simplified type definitions which will be used in the full-fledged version.
+To build a full-fledged version, we first need to compile a reduced, C++-only version that is capable of emitting simplified type definitions which will be used in the full-fledged version.

-This process is automated through the `xtask` application.
+The bootstrap process is automated through the `xtask` application.
 To build a full release:

 ```sh
 cargo xtask release